 “Financially, it wasn’t good,” says Webster, who was a director for 10 years at Grand Forks-based Nodak Electric Cooperative.
 “But when you’re living it, there aren’t a lot of options.
 I mean, it was a tremendous undertaking.”

 The lake is down about three feet from last year, but no one knows whether that’s a short-term blip.
 The U.S. Geological Survey says it might stay in the range of 1,454 feet through 2030.
-There’s a 1-in-10 probability that it could top 1,458 feet, splashing past the coulee, and endangering communities along the Sheyenne and Red rivers.
+There’s a 1-in-10 probability that it could top 1,458 feet, splash past the coulee, and endanger communities along the Sheyenne and Red rivers.